marks530/ms3_project/README.md

 **Add Record Page**

 - Primarily for use by the service engineer this is the location where they can create new records delete them and mark them as urgent or not.
-The first item in the list is a dropdown selector with the engineers name listed and all of the other fields which are required fields
+The first item in the list is a dropdown selector with the engineers names listed and all of the other fields which are required fields

 **Manage Users Page**

 - This is the location where the administrator can edit any user either delete the user completely or change the password associated with the user.
+He/she can also see at a glance the employee type
 If the administrator chooses to delete a user he/she will be prompted with a confirmation message to confirm or cancel the action.